emmalinefenner/RollTrekkers-FrontEndProject/README.md

 ## Custom JavaScript Functions
 ```
-The JavaScript function I created is the Haggle Function:
+The JavaScript functions I created are:

+1. Dropdown Background-color Function:

+..changes navbar background-color to opaque when menu drops down to aid in ease of viewing nav items.

+2. the Haggle Function:

 ..I did not explicitly name the function.
 I left it as an anonymous function in the click event, as it is specific and would not be used in another situation.